Frequently Asked Questions

 We have special pricing plans for agencies/consultancies, so if you are interested in learning more, please visit the partner page on the Apollo website and complete the form there.

 As you probably know, data layers are complex.
 There are custom/homegrown data layers, the W3C data layer, event-driven data layers, vendor-specific data layers, etc. By default, Apollo provides you with a best-practice, event-driven data layer.
 This is based upon where we see the industry and vendors (both Adobe and Google) going.

-If your organization is using an old, custom, or static data layer, there will be work involved in using Apollo.
-If you are already using an event-driven data layer, the work to adapt it to Apollo’s data layer or vice versa is very reasonable.
+For Adobe organizations: If you are using an old, custom, or static data layer, there will be work involved leverage the best practice data layer provided by Apollo.
+If you are already using an event-driven data layer, providing your data layer sepcifications to Apollo is very reasonable.
 We understand that making changes to your data layer is difficult and time-consuming, but we believe that every organization should keep up with the industry best-practices and Apollo allows you to improve your digital analytics implementation, its management, and your data layer at the same time.
 Once you are managing your digital analytics implementation using Apollo, you will have a clean implementation and a data layer that will support you for years to come.
 So even if there is some work involved to do a one-time update, we have found that it is worthwhile and that the time you save over the long run with Apollo will pay great dividends.

-Once you are managing your analytics implementation in Apollo, you shouldn’t have to make very many updates to the administration settings of your digital analytics tool or your tag management system.
+Once you are managing your analytics implementation in Apollo, you shouldn’t have to make very many updates to the administration settings of your analytics platform or your tag management system.
 By managing these elements directly in Apollo, you can be assured that all of the associations between the various implementation components are maintained.

 Getting Started With Apollo